Root Causes

 My primary goal when working with patients is to optimize health, and I’ve found that analyzing labs from a functional perspective can provide the missing insight that’s needed to better understand the particular health imbalances you’re facing.
 And when you understand your health imbalances, you can address them!

 If you’re being told that your labs are normal so nothing is wrong with you, I highly recommend working with a provider, such as a naturopathic doctor, who is trained in functional lab interpretation!
-Time and again, I have seen this approach help patients to address the root causes of their chronic symptoms—whether we’re talking about fatigue, sleep disturbances, difficulty losing weight, brain fog, headaches, chronic pain, gut issues, hormonal imbalances, immune system dysfunction, and more!
+Time and again, I’ve seen this approach help patients to address the root causes of their chronic symptoms—whether we’re talking about fatigue, sleep disturbances, difficulty losing weight, brain fog, headaches, chronic pain, gut issues, hormone imbalances, immune system dysfunction, and more!

 Is Your Doctor Actually Ordering “All the Labs”?

-I routinely work with women who have been to multiple doctors and had “all the labs” run, most of which came back in the normal range.
-However, the reality is that there are far more testing options available than what conventional providers typically utilize (or even know about).
+I often work with women who have been to multiple doctors and had “all the labs” run, most of which came back in the normal range.
+However, the reality is that there are far more testing options available than what conventional providers typically utilize—or even know about!

 As an example, I routinely see conventional providers run the following labs at annual visits: